masks in threes

 This night, to share your couch with me.

-Mieko’s maid Yū rebukes her protracted shenanigans that release nothing except ‘an endless river of blood’, like menstrual flow.[viii]
-And so it runs.
-Poor instigator Mieko, a self-confessed ‘counterfeit’ poet, whose ‘spirit alternated constantly between spells of lyricism and spirit possession’.
-In the end, detritus.
-And so the youth undone by ‘dead beauty’ in Peony Lantern is matched by our emasculated males, duped into ‘playing the part of the fool unintentionally’.
-Crestfallen Ibuki determines to resolve once-and-for-all the significance of the mysterious Lady Rokujō figure at the heart of Mieko’s inquiry.
-Visiting the still-existing ‘Shrine in the Fields’ in Kyoto (a place the present writer has shared the good fortune to visit, see photograph below), he wanders on to nearby Jikōji Temple, where he overhears the familiar Harumé plaint: ‘Snow is falling / Snow is falling’.
-The unseen mother-to-be of his child is nearby!
-Remembering her beauty, ‘fear [in his mind turns] into pity’, then to ‘peril’ and ‘uncleanness’.
-Now we are returned to the place where it all began, on the very anniversary of the opening Nō viewing, with Yakushuji’s daughter Toé arriving from Kyoto to attend a poetry circle held at Mieko Toganō’s home in Meguro, Tokyo.
-The novel retraces its steps in a kind of retribution.
-Announcing his passing, Toé presents Mieko with her father’s parting gift.
-It is the Fukai mask of death that Mieko had so admired on the earlier occasion, and which Yakushiji had himself worn in performances of Sumida River and Mie Temple.
-Mieko, who at the outset mourns the loss of a son and that of the love of her youth, ends up sacrificing her one birth-daughter Harumé, who dies in childbirth.
-All this to perpetuate the Toganō bloodline.
+Yū, Mieko’s maid, rebukes her mistress for her futile stratagems, saying they achieve little beyond ‘an endless river of blood’, a veritable menstrual flow.[viii]
+And so the scheming runs its course.
+Our instigator Mieko, a ‘counterfeit’ poet, whose ‘spirit alternated constantly between spells of lyricism and spirit possession’, is marooned, detritic.
+Our cast of emasculated males, like the youth undone by ‘dead beauty’ in the Peony Lantern poem, is reduced to ‘playing the part of the fool unintentionally’.
+Newly discarded Ibuki, determined once and for all to unearth the significance of the mysterious Rokujō figure at the heart of Mieko’s research, visits the original ‘Shrine in the Fields’ in Kyoto (a place the present writer has also visited).
+Wandering to nearby Jikōji Temple, he overhears Harumé’s familiar plaint: ‘Snow is falling / Snow is falling’.
+‘Fear [in his mind turns] into pity’, then to ‘peril’ and a feeling of ‘uncleanness’.
+We realise that we are back at the outset.
+It is the anniversary of the Nō viewing at the Yakushuji house in Kyoto, and his daughter Toé arrives at Meguro, Tokyo, to attend Mieko’s poetry circle.
+Announcing her father’s passing, Toé presents Mieko with a parting gift from him.
+It is the Fukai death mask that Mieko had so admired the year before, and which Yakushiji had famously worn at performances of Sumida River and Mie Temple.
+Mieko, who at the start mourns the tragic death of her son and the more distant loss of his father and love of her life, ends by sacrificing her misused daughter Harumé, who we learn dies giving birth.
+Mieko’s endeavours to perpetuate the Toganō family bloodline have ended in vain.
 The Fukai mask, which she takes in her hands, embodies ‘the melancholy, sunken cheeks, and the subdued red of the mouth with its blackened teeth—conveyed the sombre and grief-laden look of a woman long past the age of sensuality’.
-Mieko has lost herself.
-The novel of masks crumples against the very urge that gives life.
+Mieko has lost herself in a centreless circle.
+The novel of inscrutable masks crumples against the very urge that gives life.

 moralitas

-‘Mieko’s spirit alternates between spells of lyricism and self-possession, making no philosophical distinction between the self and its relation to others, unable to achieve the solace of a religious indifference’ (adapted, 132).
+‘Mieko’s spirit […], making no philosophical distinction between the self and its relation to others, [was] unable to achieve the solace of a religious indifference’ (adapted, 132).

 notes